Skip to content

 Sherwin Williams Window Pane vs Sea Salt

-After all of these pictures, Window Pane may be reminding you of another Sherwin Williams favorite: Sea Salt.
+After all of this info, and seeing the pictures, Window Pane may be reminding you of another Sherwin Williams favorite: Sea Salt.

 So what is the difference between Sea Salt and Window Pane?
 Sea Salt is one shade darker and a bit warmer than Window Pane.

-Sherwin Williams Window Pane on half of a wall and Sea Salt on the other half behind a a mustard sofa.
+Sherwin Williams Window Pane on half of a wall and Sea Salt on the other half behind a a wood hall table and half moon mirror.

 These two colors are actually on adjacent color strips.
 The strip featuring Window Pane is a little bit cooler than the one Sea Salt is on: